Malachite0451/Active-Directory-Home-Lab/README.md

 ## Documentation
-Detailed design and configuration notes are available in the `/docs` directory.
+Detailed design and configuration notes are available in the `/docs` and `/screenshots` directory.

 ## Skills Demonstrated
 - Active Directory domain administration and user management